 The first question any bike sales person is going to ask you is what kind of riding you plan on doing.
 More downhill intensive, gentle trail riding, steep climbing, there’s a bike for that.
 The first consideration is wether to go for a hardtail, dual-suspension or 29’er.

 For an entry-level rider or someone not planning on riding aggressive downhill trails with drops and big rocks, a hardtail, or front-suspension, bike will likely be the best option.
 They come at a lower price point, and are more efficient to pedal than a dual-suspension.
-Meaning you don’t loose as much effort pedaling a hard tail as you would a dual-suspension.
+Meaning you don’t lose as much effort pedaling a hard tail as you would a dual-suspension.

 “You can get a lighter bike with higher components in a hardtail,” says Scott Wescott, owner of Wilderness Sports in Dillon and Frisco.
 The drawback is that the back tire will bounce the bike around more riding over bumps or rocks.